A woman wearing a blue jacket and glasses smiles at the camera, hugging a white dog with a brown patch over its left eye.

 Board games, D&D, any of the LEGO video games, books (especially fantasy and historical fiction), dogs, gentle nature walks, gardening, allergy friendly baking, making DIY cleaning and body products, crochet and cross stitch, singing (especially Disney and musicals).

-a graphic outlining the PEO model, person, environment and occupation
+a graphic outlining the PEO model, person, environment and occupation.

 So what is occupational therapy?